microsoft/AzureTRE/docs/authoring-workspace-templates.md

 # Authoring workspaces templates

 <!-- markdownlint-disable-next-line MD013 -->
-Azure TRE workspaces are [Porter](https://porter.sh/) bundles that in turn are based on [Cloud Native Application Bundles (CNAB)](https://cnab.io/).
+Azure TRE workspaces, workspace services, and user resources are [Porter](https://porter.sh/) bundles that in turn are based on [Cloud Native Application Bundles (CNAB)](https://cnab.io/).

 Workspace authors are free to choose the technology stack for provisioning resources (e.g., ARM templates, Terraform etc.), but the Azure TRE framework sets certain requirements for the bundle manifests, which specify the credentials, input and output parameters, deployment actions among other things.

-The document describes those requirements.
+This document describes the requirements, and the process to author a template.

-**Use [the base workspace bundle](../templates/workspaces/base/README.md) and [others](../templates/workspaces/README.md) as reference** or as the basis for the new bundle.
-To start from scratch follow the Porter [Quickstart Guide](https://porter.sh/quickstart/) ([`porter create` CLI command](https://porter.sh/cli/porter_create/) will generate a new bundle in the current directory).
+> **Tip:** Use [the base workspace bundle](../templates/workspaces/base/README.md) and [others](../templates/workspaces/README.md) as reference or as the basis for the new bundle.

+To create a bundle from scratch follow the Porter [Quickstart Guide](https://porter.sh/quickstart/) ([`porter create` CLI command](https://porter.sh/cli/porter_create/) will generate a new bundle in the current directory).

 ## Prerequisites